 Sports clubs and associations

-Whatever sport you enjoy, there is bound to be a club or association for it in Luxembourg (with a few exceptions of course).
+Whatever sport you enjoy, there is bound to be a club or association for it in Luxembourg.
 Clubs offer a great incentive to practise regularly, with lessons and advice from experienced sports people who often volunteer their time.
 Sports clubs and associations are also a great way to get involved in your local community, if you want to coach, teach or provide administrative support.

 Inclusive sport for all